hansel67/presburger/README.md

 ## Takes as input a sentence in Presburger arithmetic and decides whether it is true or false.

 References:
- * On the Completeness of a Certain System of Arithmetic of Whole Numbers in Which Addition Occurs as the Only Operation, Mojżesz Presburger 1928
+ * On the Completeness of a Certain System of Arithmetic of Whole Numbers in Which Addition Occurs as the Only Operation.
+Mojżesz Presburger.
+1928

 Working components:
  * Axioms